gmanchon/gcp-ai-template/README.md

 `setup.py` is used by gcp in order to setup the training environement

+## data

+`train_100k.csv` and `test_10k.csv` both contain one sample line of data so that the code may hopefully run without too much head scratching

 ## model

 disclaimer: the code currently in the model makes no sense whatsoever, it is just there as a placeholder in order to showcase how to plug the model to the package